-- Citadel of Berat (Kala Quarter): Church of St Mary (Merise) incl. the Onufri Icon Museum, Church of St Mary Blachernae (Merise Vllahernes), Church of St Nicholas (Kollit) & Church of Holy Trinity (Triadhes) - Mangalem Quarter: Sultan's Mosque, Han and the Teqe of the Helveti, The Lead Mosque, Bachelors' Mosque, remains of an Ottoman Serai & Traditional House of Cac Dollani various religious and cultural communities down the centuries.
+- Citadel of Berat (Kala Quarter): Church of St Mary (Merise) incl. the Onufri Icon Museum, Church of St Mary Blachernae (Merise Vllahernes), Church of St Nicholas (Kollit) & Church of Holy Trinity (Triadhes) & the Traditional House of Cac Dollani - Lunch at Agritourismo Kodra e Gjelber

+• Mangalem Quarter: Sultan's Mosque, Han and the Teqe of the Helveti, The Lead Mosque, Bachelors' Mosque, remains of an Ottoman Serai

 In 2008, Berat was included on the UNESCO World Heritage list.
-Like Gjirokastra in the south, Berat was inscribed as a rare example of a well-preserved Ottoman town that bears witness to the coexistence of
+Like Gjirokastra in the south, Berat was inscribed as a rare example of a well-preserved Ottoman town that bears witness to the coexistence of various religious and cultural communities down the centuries.